As we have seen, Poythress’s arguments are threefold:

 Taken together, Poythress leaves the impression that human population genetics models cannot reach back far enough in time to locate Adam – and that locating Adam and Eve as our unique ancestors deep in human prehistory is compatible with the Genesis narratives.

-The first problem with this argument is based on the same misunderstanding that we discussed in the last post.
+The first problem with this argument is based on the same misunderstanding that we discussed in the last part.
 As we saw, a population bottleneck to two individuals will markedly affect the genetic variability of a species for tens of thousands of years or more.
 Here Poythress notes that one particular study reaches back to 100,000 years, and hypothesizes that Adam and Eve perhaps lie beyond that limit.
 If they did so, however, they would have to be tens of thousands of years removed from that limit in order for the data at 100,000 years to appear as it does (barring, of course, recourse to miracles).

 Secondly, noticing that one study reaches back to 100,000 years is not the same as establishing that population genetics as a field cannot reach back further.
 Indeed, as more and more human genetic variation data becomes available, we are able to look at various time points in our prehistory with increasing accuracy.
 For example, one such study published in 2011 uses coalescence methods to estimate the population size of our lineage between 10,000 and 1,000,000 years ago.
 The results are in good agreement with prior estimates: back to 1,000,000 years ago, our population has never numbered below about 10,000 individuals.
 In fact, as one goes further back in time, our population size increases: the bottleneck to 10,000 between 40,000 and 60,000 years ago is the smallest population for our lineage over the past million years.
 Recently a very similar approach was applied to a larger data set, with the same results.
 While Poythress could not have read the more recent paper prior to writing, the 2011 paper was available for over a year before he wrote the text of Did Adam Exist? and published it in the Westminster Theological Journal.
 Contrary to the impression he gives his readers, human population genetics had already examined the time he implied was unknowable, and demonstrated that no bottleneck occurred in our lineage between 100,000 and 1,000,000 years ago.